TestardR/blog/content/pages/about.md

 socialImage: '/media/dancer1.jpg'
 ---

-I have experience in **creating integration, distributed event driven backend solutions, serverless architecture, and web enterprise software applications**.
+I have experience in **creating integration, distributed event driven backend solutions, and serverless architecture**.

-The primary languages, technologies and platforms I have experience with are: **Golang, Python, TypeScript, AWS, Kafka, and Datadog** that were used in **eCommerce, logistics, collective intelligence, and finance sectors**.
+The primary languages, technologies and platforms I have experience with are: **Golang, Python, TypeScript, AWS, Kafka, and Datadog** that were used in **eCommerce, logistics, and finance sectors**.

 My languages of choice for configuration and infrastructure as a code is **Terraform**.